Research in Motion

 An equally important aspect of this debate lies in the philosophical underpinnings of these professions.
 While physiotherapy, chiropractic care, and osteopathy all aim to improve physical function and reduce pain, their approaches, treatment models, and underlying principles differ significantly.

-– Chiropractic care, in contrast, emphasizes the relationship between spinal alignment and nervous system function.
+– Chiropractic care, in contrast, emphasises the relationship between spinal alignment and nervous system function.
 Chiropractors often view spinal subluxations as minor misalignments of vertebrae.
-This is considered as key contributors to disease and treat them primarily through spinal adjustments.
+This is considered a key contributor to disease and is treated primarily through spinal adjustments.

 – Osteopathy takes a holistic view, focusing not only on the musculoskeletal system but also on the body’s interconnected systems.
 Osteopaths use manipulation techniques aimed at improving circulation, relieving tension, and supporting self-healing.